inex/ixp-manager-docs-md/docs/features/routers.md

 See the above pages for specific information on each of those use cases and below for instructions on how to generate configuration.

+???+ tip
+    For larger router configurations - especially when you have members with large prefix lists, you will need to [increase PHP's `memory_limit`](https://www.php.net/manual/en/ini.core.php#ini.memory-limit) as the default of 128M will not be sufficient.
+Start with 512MB and watch the log (`storage/logs/...`) which reports the memory and time for configuration generation.

 ## Managing Routers

 The basic elements of *a router* are configured in **IXP Manager** under the *IXP Admin Actions - Routers* option on the left hand menu.